Robert1976/SharePointBackup/README.md

 # SharePointBackup
 Simple Azure serverless SharePoint backup using a logic app and storage account.
+It will only backup the Shared Documents part of your site.

 # Installation